 When outlining program administration and accountability, clearly define who does what, when, and how.
 Include titles, locations, and process detail.
 Ensure everyone has the appropriate knowledge level and provide an hours-of-service example.

 The next step in the process is driver selection and review.
 Cover core components and ask yourself, "Am I putting the right person behind the wheel?"
 Remember, how you identify that individual is specific to your fleet and operation.

 "You should have standards set based upon models in your fleet and organization," Emerick advised.
 "How do they perform well; how are they trained; are they experienced?
 You're making sure they meet your model and meet your minimum standards."

-A driver selection and review policy should cover prevention of negligent entrustment, valid driver license (type & class) checks, MVRs on all new applicants, assessment of acceptable driving records, and a safety performance history check.
+A driver selection and review policy should cover the prevention of negligent entrustment, valid driver's license (type & class) checks, MVRs on all new applicants, assessment of acceptable driving records, and a safety performance history check.

 Make sure to start by assessing processes are in place and whether they are working, Emerick suggested.

 The next element to address in a risk management program is driver training and discipline, an extremely important step in the process, even for experienced drivers.
 Is the driver qualified and trained to be on the road?
 Initially, assess what driver training is required, including: